A chemical substance (such as hydroxide) that reacts with and neutralizes an acid.

-Yes! our EZ HAND HYGIENE dispensing system is a 1000mL bag-in-a-cabinet system.
+Yes!
+Our EZ FOAM dispensing system is a 1000mL bag-in-a-cabinet system.
 It fits both EZ Foam soaps and EZ Liquid soaps.
 EZ Foam Counter Mount is our 1000mL counter mounted system with the unique refill.
 It refills from ABOVE the counter.
 Foaming soaps are also available in our disposable Clean Shape line, and the Foaming Alcohol Hand Sanitizer is available in a 1.7 ounce hand-held pump bottle.

 Yes.
 We have gallons, boxless bag and foaming products that are dye & fragrance free.